asbjornrasen/cptd-cli/README.md

 Every day you do not just keep a file - you shape yourself, layer by layer, line by line.

 CPTD-DSL is a declaration of personal evolution.
-And if you write it, then you are in the game......
+And if you write, then you are in the game......

 ### **Official Documentation: CPTD System**